Benchmark Labs takes climate forecasting beyond farming

 The AI has enabled Benchmark Labs to leverage existing internet of things solutions already used by land owners.
 Rather than building proprietary hardware with built-in analytics, which would require farmers to invest up to $1 million to replace their sensors, Benchmark Labs partnered with the manufacturers that “do hardware very well [but] don't have the resources to understand technology or machine learning, and be that an analytic leader for them,” says Carlos.
 The resulting solution integrates sensor data, collected with AI, with machine learning to refine forecasts from meteorological agencies and provide forward-looking, microclimate-specific forecasts that enable land managers to make better-informed decisions for their assets.

-The company’s focus on leveraging AI for sustainability helped Benchmark Labs secure support from the 2023 Latin Founders Fund.
+The company’s focus on leveraging AI for sustainability helped Benchmark Labs secure support from the 2023 Latino Founders Fund.
 “We have been in many accelerators before but without a doubt the value that startup owners get from Google for Startups community is unparalleled,” says Carlos.
 “You could see that this is because of the magnitude of the resources that Google puts into the program.”
-Carlos says that they were “one click away from mentors in any area that we wanted,” including marketing, branding, go-to-market strategy, hardware, software, or AI. ” Carlos also speaks to the statistical inequity of minority founder funding, saying that the Latin Founders Fund and Sales Academy were impactful in circumventing systemic barriers to provide his team access to training resources and opportunities.
+Carlos says that they were “one click away from mentors in any area that we wanted,” including marketing, branding, go-to-market strategy, hardware, software, or AI. ” Carlos also speaks to the statistical inequity of minority founder funding, saying that the Latino Founders Fund and Sales Academy were impactful in circumventing systemic barriers to provide his team access to training resources and opportunities.
 Carlos says that practices like the Sales Academy’s accountability huddle, which involved writing a report on goals and wins, created a cadence of reflecting on the company’s progress that is instrumental to their growth.
 He also experienced the impact of being in daily community with other founders building their businesses: “to understand that many other people like you are trying to build something from zero, that not every day is a sunny day—there are ups and downs but you have people there that can help you.”
 Carlos and his team continue to collaborate and exchange resources with companies in their cohort and grow their community.

 Benchmark Labs continues to grow as they discover new use cases for their tech.
 “I couldn't have foreseen it, but I knew that we were in the right time at the right place.
 We were just early enough that nobody was doing it right, and that if some market forces aligned in our favor, we would be positioned to scale globally.
 After we created the company and evaluated the proof of concept there were very important signals that allowed us to think about this as a global solution.”